If you are wondering how to see who is watching your Twitch stream (on your desktop):

 Viewers vs. Users in Chat

 When you’re streaming on Twitch, it’s helpful to understand the difference between viewers and users in chat.
-While Twitch doesn’t provide a complete list of every viewer tuning in, it does show you who’s actively participating in the chat.

 On the flip side, not all viewers choose to chat.
 Those who watch your stream without typing are often called “lurkers.”
-Even though lurkers contribute to your overall viewer count, they don’t show up in the viewer list, so you won’t know who they are.
+Even though lurkers contribute to your overall viewer count, they don’t show up in the viewer list.
+So, you won’t know who they are.

-This is pretty common on Twitch—many people enjoy watching streams without feeling the need to join in the conversation.
+This is pretty common on Twitch.
+Many people enjoy watching streams without feeling the need to join in the conversation.

 By focusing on engaging with chat users, you can encourage lurkers to join the discussion and help create a more vibrant community around your streams.

-Where to Find the Viewer List
+Where to Find the Viewer List?

 You can access the viewer list during a live stream to see who’s actively participating in chat.
 Here’s how: